Hoi An Ancient Communal Houses

 The Hoi An Communal House (3 Le Loi St.)

-Legend said Kwan Yin Buddha once visited the sea and saw many people perish and boats sunk by storms.
-Taking pity on them she tore a piece of cloth and threw it into the water; this piece of cloth was transformed into a school of whales that brought rescue to the victims.
+Legend says Kwan Yin Buddha once visited the sea and saw many people perish and boats sunk by storms.
+Taking pity on them, she tore a piece of cloth and threw it into the water.
+This piece of cloth was transformed into a school of whales that brought rescue to the victims.

-Folks say whales have been rescuing many boats in high seas.
-One tale tells of a boat that was about to sink, so the sailors tied their feet together in order that their bodies could be found later, but a big whale arrived, rescued them and carried them ashore.
+Folks say whales have been rescuing many boats on the high seas.
+One tale tells that the boat was nearly to sink, so the sailors tied their feet together.
+In this case, their bodies could be found later.
+However, a big whale arrived, rescued them, and carried them ashore.

 However, the whale was exhausted and died after carrying the sailors ashore.
 The inhabitants of Hoi An immediately built a temple to worship the whale.